LookAtMe-Genius-Cameraman/T_System/README.md

 access point options:
   -p, --access-point    Become access point for serving remote UI inside the
                         internal network.
-  --ap-wlan AP_WLAN     network interface that will be used to create hotspot.
+  --ap-wlan AP_WLAN     network interface that will be used to create HotSpot.
-                        'wlp4s0' is default.
+                        'wlan0' is default.
   --ap-inet AP_INET     forwarding interface.
 Default is None.
   --ap-ip AP_IP         ip address of this machine in new network.
                         192.168.45.1 is default.